 It was a start.
-I emailed Eve and so the adoption process started.
 We had our home check and we had an agreement of an adoption.
 I told WAHF I will never let Bea go to another family.
 And I never will.

 Now it was on.
 Bea was neutered in Cyprus and received all vaccines.
 She was cared for until her flight to Sweden was arranged and booked.
 Words can’t describe my feelings when I first saw this skinny, happy little dog.
 First my oldest dog wasn’t too nice to Bea when first meeting her.
 I separated them with a little fence between them for a long time before I could have them getting along in the same room without being apart.

 The other challenge was to get her calm.
 Bea ran like crazy, she was not playing all the time, she was fearful and running for her life inside and outside.
 I had to be quick and catch her when she came running so she didn’t hurt herself or anyone else.
 It took two years for her to understand no one is chasing her.
 The worst experience I have had with her was after we’d had her for two weeks and my husband took her for a bike run.
 When they came back my husband was pleased and we thought she was too, until I got the leash and she bit my arm.
 It was not a fun experience but I wasn’t afraid, I saw she was afraid.
 The experience from the bike run for her was that she was running in a place she had never been before.
 She continued running but was so scared so when she came to the one she felt safe with all her fear suddenly let loose and that was on me.
 I asked a dog behaviourist about the situation and this is what she told me.
 Bea didn’t mean to hurt me, she was just afraid.